 The road also passes scenic old homesteads including a place known as the Old Stone Corral or Cottonwood Springs, which makes for a nice shaded picnic or camping spot.

 Long Valley is also home of dozens of wild horses.
-During one visit, we counted more than 50 mustangs, including several foals, grazing in the vicinity.
+During a visit several years ago, we counted more than 50 mustangs, including several foals, grazing in the vicinity.